When Should I Do PreHab to Prepare for Surgery?

 3. Get Your Body Acquainted with Superfoods that Heal

 You know that saying, “you are what you eat”?
 Well, it’s true.
 Having the time to get your body hopped up on the superfood groups that boost your immune system, support the building of new muscle and collagen, and even reduce your need for a post-op blood transfusion, is one of the best things you can do before your operation.
 Keep in mind that making major dietary changes can be shocking to your body.
 Always consult your doctor before drastically changing your diet.
 Also, in the 14 days prior to surgery, consult your doctor again about your pre-operative diet.
 It is often recommended that some vitamins, supplements or particularly nutrient-dense foods are eliminated from at this time.
-Here is a detailed post on what to eat before surgery.

 4. Add Drug-Free Pain Methods to Your Toolbox